Top 50 Tax Questions

 Q18.
 Is there any difference for tax purposes between a residential property and a commercial rental property?

-Yes.
-A residential property is worse off for income tax as only allowed claim 85% of mortgage interest as a tax deduction for 2018, compared to 100% for commercial properties.
-However for Stamp Duty the rate for residential properties is only 1% compared to 6% on a commercial property(Applicable since 11 October 2017).
+The Stamp Duty rate for residential properties is only 1% compared to 6% on a commercial property(Applicable since 11 October 2017).

 Q19.
 Why is the date of first letting so important?